fsainas/contracts-verification-benchmark/README.md

 The Makefile defines three commands:
 1. `make plain`: generates the README without experiment results.
 It utilizes `skeleton.json`, `ground-truth.csv` and version files from `versions/`.
+1. `make solcmc`: run the SolCMC experiments.
+By default, no timeout is set, so this command may diverge.
+Use `make solcmc to=<int>` to set a timeout for each query in milliseconds.
-1. `make solcmc`[^1]/`make certora`: call the Makefile of the tool specified to run experiments, results are written in the README.
+1. `make certora`: runs the Certora experiments; results are written in the README.
 1. `make all`: runs experiments with all verification tools and generates the complete README.
 1. `make clean`: removes build directories from verification tool directories.